clayne/SSEModdingGuide/README.md

 The components in the image above are for the following functions:

 * _Executable List_ - A drop-down menu that lists all programs that have been added to MO2.
 * _Run Program_ - Execute the selected program.
-MO2's window will be locked whenever a program is ran this way.
+MO2's window will be locked whenever a program is executed this way.
 You will not be able to interact with the UI in any capacity.
 * _Add Shortcuts_ - Create a shortcut for the selected program.
 The shortcuts can be added to MO2's toolbar, the desktop, and the Windows Start Menu.